The Financial Analyst must follow the changes in the markets

 Teaching methods

-- Situational exercises through collective or/and individual case studies carried out by the students
+- Simulations through collective and/or individual case studies carried out by students

 Evaluation methods